CKRancher/rancher/README.md

 ## Understanding Prometheus and its Abstractions

-Let's see below all the components that form the Prometheus ecosystem (photo credit: [http://prometheus.io](https://prometheus.io/docs/introduction/overview/))
+Below, you can see all the components that form the Prometheus ecosystem.
-To Do insert image 1

 ![01 caption](images/01-rancher-prometheus-architecture.png) All of the components in the Prometheus ecosystem (credit http://prometheus.io)

 Here's a quick review of the terms that are relevant to this exercise: